top of page

 The adjective 'awful' has an etymology rooted in Old English, where it existed as 'egefull' or 'egful,' combining 'ege,' meaning 'fear' or 'terror,' with the suffix '-ful,' indicating full of or characterized by.
 In its earliest usage, 'awful' conveyed the sense of something inspiring fear or terror, often linked to the supernatural or divine.
 Over time, during the Middle English period, the meaning of 'awful' broadened to encompass things that were considered awe-inspiring, remarkable, or deserving of great respect and reverence.
 However, as language evolved further, 'awful' started to take on a more negative connotation, coming to describe things that were extremely unpleasant, terrible, or causing a feeling of great discomfort, distress, or dismay.
 The etymology of 'awful' highlights the shift in meaning from inspiring awe and reverence to signifying something dreadful or unpleasant.

-Find the meaning of awful
+Quiz: Find the meaning of the adjective awful:

 Try Again!